Package, Sign, and Verify Charts

 helm install --verify NAME_OF_RELEASE NAME_OF_CHART

-Of course, if the verification of signatures fails, the install phase is abandoned, so we don’t install charts we can’t trust.
+Of course, if the verification of signatures fails, the installation phase is abandoned, so we don’t install charts we can’t trust.